Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Comparison Tests

 \subsection{Summary}

-In Table \ref{t.comparison}, we summarize our findings about positive and negative characteristics of all considered setup methods for uniform particle distributions.
-We also give recommendations which method should be preferred in which situation.
+In Table~\ref{t.comparison}, we summarize our findings about positive and negative characteristics of all considered setup methods for uniform particle distributions.
+We also provide recommendations for which method should be preferred in which situation.